What Are Car Accident Victims’ Rights?

 General damages compensate the victim of an accident for their physical pain and mental suffering caused by the injuries.
 When assigning value to personal injury claims, legal professionals can refer to the compensation brackets found in the Judicial College Guidelines (JCG) to help them.
 This document provides guideline compensation figures for various types of injuries.

-In our table below, we look at a few figures from the 16th edition of the JCG.
+In our table below, we look at a few figures from the JCG.
 It is only intended as guidance.

 Special Damages